-The State Trust land in this proposal is currently managed for a homesite and grazing.
+The State Trust land in this proposal is currently managed for grazing.
 The State land is generally indistinguishable from the adjacent private lands, with no unique quality.

 The potential sale of the state land would not directly or cumulatively impact cultural uniqueness or diversity.
-It is unknown what management activities would take place on the land if ownership was transferred.
-The tract was nominated by the lessee with the intent of purchasing and continuing use as a homesite and grazing land.
+It is unknown what management activities would take place on the lands if ownership was transferred.
+The tracts were nominated by the adjacent landowner with the intent of purchasing and continuing use as grazing land.